Getting people to follow your B&B on social media

 Once you’ve got your first few followers (congratulations!), you can begin to encourage them to get to know your business better, as well as increase your fan base.
 To do this, you’ll need to start creating engaging and shareable content for social media profiles.
 Photos are a great place to start, showcasing the beauty of your establishment and the area around it, or even a selection of mouth-watering dishes from your menu.

 Adding photos to your Facebook posts has been proven to encourage more users to like or share your posts.
 This means that when someone shares your photo, all of their friends will see it too.
 If other users see your business and its surroundings in all their glory, their friends might see the photos and decide that they’d like to come and see it for themselves!
+If you need help, read our guide on how to market your B&B with quality photos.

 6. Ask your followers a question